nurrencd/SourceCodeAnalyzer/README.md

    * **ExamplesDriver** - Implements REPL to drive the above four examples from command prompt.
 3. [Fixtures](/src/main/java/csse374/revengd/examples/fixtures) - Contains a sample calculator application for running test and examples.

+Each example has some **TODOs** for you to complete.
+Please complete them to solidify your understanding of the concepts.

 ## Cloning the Repo
 You can clone the repo locally using Git Bash/Shell as follows: